aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-svg-documents/_index.md

     }
 ```

-### **Saving SVG to a Zip Archive**
+### **Save SVG to a Zip Archive**

-The  **[IOutputStorage](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage)** interface is a base interface that supports the creation and management of output streams.
-It contains two methods to manage streams: **[CreateStream()](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage/methods/createstream)** and **[ReleaseStream()](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage/methods/releasestream)**.
-The **[OutputStream](https://apireference.aspose.com/svg/net/aspose.svg.io/outputstream)** Class is a surrogate stream that wraps the real output stream and controls access to it.
+The  [IOutputStorage](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage) interface is a base interface that supports the creation and management of output streams.
+It contains two methods to manage streams: [CreateStream()](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage/methods/createstream) and [ReleaseStream()](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage/methods/releasestream).
+The [OutputStream](https://apireference.aspose.com/svg/net/aspose.svg.io/outputstream) Class is a surrogate stream that wraps the real output stream and controls access to it.
 OutputStream contains URI data that describes the location of the output stream.

 You can implement the IOutputStorage interface by creating **ZipStorage** class.
 View the example of saving SVG with resources (two files from the previous example) to a ZIP archive using ZipStorage class.